Cristianetaniguti/Reads2Map/README.md

 #### Test dataset for simulations

-As example, in the directory `data/toy_simulations` you will find input files required to simulate reads and maps based on a subset of *Populus trichocarpa* chromosome 10.
+For example, in the directory `data/toy_simulations` you will find input files required to simulate reads and maps based on a subset of *Populus trichocarpa* chromosome 10.
 These files are: 1) `ref.variants.noindel.recode.vcf` a reference VCF file only with SNPs (indels are not supported by now); 2) and a reference linkage map `ref.map.csv`.
 The path to the files must be defined in `inputs/SimulatedReads.inputs.json`.

 Run the workflow: